defano/jmonet/README.md

 #### What about vector graphic tools (i.e., "draw" apps)?

-Sorry, not the intent of this library.
+Sorry, that's not the intent of this library.
 That said, many pieces of this library could be leveraged for such a tool...